sharedo-tech/sharedo-auth-samples/README.md

     - Typically used for single page web apps, or other clients that cannot keep a secret.
     - Simple to implement with one step authentication
     - Will only provide access tokens - renewal requires a redirect to the auth server
+    - New browser policies concerning same site cookies, makes it difficult to renew access tokens seamlessly.
+(Normally, if a token expired, you would open a hidden iframe back to the auth server, which would immediately respond with a new access token.
+Same site cookie policy prevents this now, and the iframe would be deemed unauthenticated)
     - Consider using authorization code with proof key instead

 - Authorization Code